nats-io/nats.ex/README.md

 ## Development

 Before running the tests make sure you have a locally running copy of `nats-server` ([installation instructions](https://docs.nats.io/running-a-nats-service/introduction/installation)).
+By default, tests are run with no authentication.
+Make sure your NATS configuration contains no users, or has an account with [no_auth_user](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/accounts#no-auth-user) explicitly enabled.

 We currently use version `2.6.6` in CI, but anything higher than `2.2.0` should be fine.
 Versions from `0.9.6` up to `2.2.0` should work fine for everything except header support.